FlannyH/ShooterPSX/README.md

 ### PlayStation 1
 1. Install Rust compiler and install `make`
-2. [Install PSn00bSDK](https://github.com/Lameguy64/PSn00bSDK/blob/master/doc/installation.md) and make sure you do set `PSN00BSDK_LIBS` environment variable to the `psn00bsdk/lib/libpsn00b/` folder, as described in the PSn00bSDK wiki.
+2. [Install PSn00bSDK](https://github.com/Lameguy64/PSn00bSDK/blob/master/doc/installation.md) and make sure you do set `PSN00BSDK_LIBS` environment variable to the `psn00bsdk/lib/libpsn00b/` folder, as described in the PSn00bSDK docs.
 3. Rip the license data file from any PS1 game you own, and save it to the repository's root folder as `license_data.dat`
 4. Open command prompt and type `make psx`
 5. Navigate to folder `build/psx/` and either burn the SubNivis.cue file to a CD, or open it in an emulator